 By Brian Robinson.

 There are a thousand and one ways in which a boy could be naughty and Nigel was well practised in all of them.
-He could throw tantrums; be rude to people; he could cause havoc; and he rarely did what he was told.
+He could throw tantrums; be rude to people; he caused havoc wherever he went; and he rarely did what he was told.
 In fact, Nigel was so naughty that one of two things was bound to happen: either he would come to a ‘sticky end’: or a ‘sticky end’ would come come to him.

 Nobody knew why Nigel behaved so badly.
-No doctor had ever found out why and no psychologist knew what went on in his mind.
-He came from a good home, he did not mix with rough or unruly boys, but nonetheless, there was an unruly aggression within him which frequently ran out of control.
+No doctor could understand him and no psychologist knew what went on in his mind.
+He came from a good home, he did not mix with rough or unruly children, but nonetheless, there was an unruly aggression within him which frequently ran out of control.
 To be fair, however, he did not behave badly all the time.
 There were moments, albeit it fleeting moments, when he could be as nice as pie.

 Without exaggeration, Nigel’s parents were twenty first century saints.
 They spent their lives trying to understand him, tolerating his naughtiness and making excuses for his bad behaviour.
 And in the nine years since his birth, they were never nasty or unkind to him regardless of the way he behaved.
 He was their son, they loved him, and they always did their best for him.